Why planar cracks fragment into echelon cracks: Analysis with the classical variational model

-In the late 1990s, the development of the variational theory of brittle fracture \cite{Francfort98} provided a unified framework for addressing both when and where cracks grow, firmly shifting the focus toward energy-based formulations.
-In this theory, the deformation field $\mathbf{y}(\mathbf{X},t)$ and the crack set $\Gamma(t)$ at discrete times $t_k \in {0=t_0,t_1,\ldots,t_M=T}$ are obtained by globally minimizing the total energy, defined as the sum of elastic and fracture contributions:
+The variational theory of brittle fracture is based on Griffith’s conceptual tenet of viewing the crack's state through a cost-benefit analysis: the crack has a given length at that time because having a longer crack would cost more surface energy than it would save in potential energy.
+In this theory, the deformation field $\mathbf{y}(\mathbf{X},t)$ and the crack set $\Gamma(t)$, under quasi-static { displacement-controlled loading}, are obtained by globally minimizing the total energy, defined as the sum of elastic and fracture contributions:

-In this expression, $\mathcal{H}^{N-1}(\Gamma)$ stands for the ($N-1$)–dimensional Hausdorff measure (the surface measure) of the unknown crack, where $N$ is the space dimension. $W(\mathbf{F})$ stands for the hyperelastic energy function of the deformation gradient tensor, $\bfF$.
-This variational formulation provides a mathematically rigorous description of crack growth without recourse to empirical stress-based criteria.
+where $\mathcal{A}(\Gamma)$ stands for the surface measure (2–dimensional Hausdorff measure) of the unknown crack and $W(\mathbf{F})$ stands for the hyperelastic energy function of the deformation gradient tensor, $\bfF$.
+This variational formulation provides a more rigorous description of crack growth without recourse to empirical stress-based criteria.
+However, several fundamental mathematical questions have remained open.
+For instance, even when global minimality in the sharp theory is relaxed to a notion of local stability (metastability), analysis show that crack kinking is incompatible with smooth crack evolution \cite{chambolle2009, chambolle2010revisiting, francfort2022twenty}.

-For numerical implementation, the sharp crack formulation is commonly regularized using a phase-field approximation \cite{Bourdin00}.
-The resulting problem reads